josearosa/josearosa.github.io/_publications/2009-10-01-paper-title-number-1.md

 </div>
 <details>
 <summary><strong>Abstract</strong></summary>
-This paper investigates the causal impact of exposure to violent crime on voter turnout using geocoded crime and voter registration data from Houston, Texas.
+This paper investigates the impact of exposure to violent crime on voter turnout using geocoded crime and voter registration data from Houston, Texas.
 Leveraging an event-study difference-in-differences design, we compare individuals exposed to crimes just before the 2016 election to those exposed shortly after, isolating plausibly exogenous variation in proximity and timing.
 We find heterogeneous effects: exposure to extreme violence, such as murder, increases turnout, particularly among non-partisan voters, while crimes like robbery may suppress participation.
 The findings suggest that recent encounters with violence can mobilize or demobilize political behavior, depending on crime type and individual affiliation.
 </details>

 ---